hyperledger/caliper/docs/vNext/Installing_Caliper.md

 > __Note:__ for global install you don't need to change the directory to your workspace, you can simply specify `--caliper-workspace ~/caliper-benchmarks`.
 But this way you can't utilize the auto complete feature of your commandline for the relative paths of the artifacts.

 Depending on your NPM settings, your user might need write access to directories outside of its home directory.
 This usually results in _"Access denied"_ errors.
-The following pointers can guide you to circumvent this problem:
+The following pointers [here](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) can guide you to circumvent the problem.

-1. Check your global NPM install directory: `npm config get prefix`
-2. If the path is outside of your user's home directory:
-  * Grant write permission to your user for that directory
-  * Or change the global install path to a local directory (`~/.local` in the example below) and add it to `PATH`:
-    ```console
-    user@ubuntu:~$ mkdir ~/.local && npm config set prefix ~/.local
-    ```
-  * Or try using sudo for a quick and dirty solution (with unforeseen complications): `sudo npm install -g --only=prod @hyperledger/caliper-cli`
-  * Or just install the package locally instead.

 ## Using the Docker image